 Studio photographers will appreciate that the Canon 1D (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the GF7 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the GF7 was followed by the Panasonic GX850.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 1D vs Panasonic GF7

-So what conclusions can be drawn?
-Is the Canon 1D better than the Panasonic GF7 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 1D and the Panasonic GF7?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an optical viewfinder for image framing and settings control.